w314/notes/javaNotes/javaBasics.md

 > Can you describe some of the basic entities of a Java program?

-- classes
-- variables
-- methods

-`Classes` are blueprints for creating objects in Java.
-Classes can have variables and methods within them to represent state and behavior.
+- `classes` - blueprints for creating objects,  can have variables and methods within them to represent state and behavior

-`Variables` are containers to store data.
+- `variables` - containers to store data

-`Methods` are blocks of reusable code.
+- `methods` - blocks of reusable code

 ### Java Variables